pythonanywhere/help_pages/articles/CustomDomains.md

 the one that seems to have the friendliest user interface.

-##Creating a PythonAnywhere web app for your new domain
+## Creating a PythonAnywhere website for your new domain

-**PythonAnywhere web app does not exist**
+For best performance and reliability on PythonAnywhere, we *strongly* recommend that you use a CNAME to point your domain at our servers.
+Without going too much into the technical details, a CNAME means that you don't need to do any DNS configuration beyond the initial setup; we can manage everything for you, so if (for example) the IP address associated with your webapp gets blocked in some country, or if it's subjected to a denial-of-service attack, we can move your website over to a different IP address.

+The one restriction that CNAMEs have is that they cannot be used for "naked" or "apex" domains.
+To make that more concrete, you can use `www.yourdomain.com` or `somethingelse.yourdomain.com` for the website, but not `yourdomain.com`.
+But that's doesn't have to be a problem; you can host your site on `www.yourdomain.com` and then set things up so that people who visit `yourdomain.com` are automatically redirected to `www.yourdomain.com`.
+There's more information on that last bit later on.

+Given all that, here's how to create the website:

+**If you don't have a web app for it yet**

-Just click the "Add a new web app" button on the Web tab, specify the domain on the first step, and go on to choose your Python version, framework and so on.
+Just click the "Add a new web app" button on the Web tab.
+In the first step, it will ask you for the domain name to use.
+You should specify the fully-qualified domain name -- that is, `www.yourdomain.com`.
+Next go on to choose your Python version, framework and so on.

-**PythonAnywhere web app already exists**
+**If you already have a web app that you want to use**

 [This help page explains how to use a new domain for existing webapp](https://help.pythonanywhere.com/pages/UsingANewDomainForExistingWebApp), for example if the app you want to show is currently displayed at `jane.pythonanywhere.com`, and you want it to appear at `www.yourdomain.com`.
+Once again, you should specify the fully-qualified domain name -- that is, `www.yourdomain.com`

 ##Configuring the domain at the domain registrar

-Once you've purchased your domain and created the new webapp config on PythonAnywhere, you'll want to find the configuration screen on your domain provider that allows you to set up a *CNAME*.
+Once you've purchased your domain and created the new webapp config on PythonAnywhere, you'll want to find the configuration screen on your domain provider that allows you to set up a CNAME record.

 The CNAME record will point (say) www.yourdomain.com to the value specified on the "Web" tab for your application; this will be of the form